-Explanation: Initially, we create pointer of type base class and initialize it with the address of derived class object.
-When we create an object of derived class, compiler creates a pointer as a data member of class containing the address of VTABLE of derived class.
+Explanation: Initially, we create a pointer of type base class and initialize it with the address of the derived class object.
+When we create an object of the derived class, the compiler creates a pointer as a data member of the class containing the address of VTABLE of the derived class.

 Similar concept of Late and Early Binding is used as in above example.
-For fun_1() function call, base class version of function is called, fun_2() is overrided in derived class so derived class version is called, fun_3() is not overrided in derived class and is virtual function so base class version is called, similarly fun_4() is not overrided so base class version is called.
+For fun_1() function call, base class version of function is called, fun_2() is overridden in derived class so derived class version is called, fun_3() is not overridden in derived class and is virtual function so base class version is called, similarly fun_4() is not overridden so base class version is called.

 NOTE: fun_4(int) in derived class is different from virtual function fun_4() in base class as prototype of both the function is different.